Banks Dislike Risk. Learn what it takes to Get Approved for Offshore!

 Not so long ago, international merchant accounts were beyond the reach of all but the biggest corporations.
 That made it very difficult for US businesses, especially eCommerce merchants, to expand and grow their business in lucrative foreign markets.

 The payments processing landscape has shifted.
-Specialist providers such as SecureGlobalPay now welcomes international sales and what might be considered high risk industries.
+Specialist providers such as SecureGlobalPay welcome international sales merchants and what also might be considered high-risk industries.

 Businesses of all sizes can now provide goods and services to foreign customers and have their payments collected efficiently and securely in their local currency.
 You can even choose a variable solution that allows for exchange rate fluctuations.

-- US Dollar Settlement – Payments are processed and settled in US$ with no need to convert from a foreign currency
+- US Dollar Settlement – Payments are processed and settled in multiple currencies, including US dollars with no need to convert from a foreign currency

 - Accept Payments in 60 Currencies – Your customers can see your pricing in their own currency, which makes buying from you even easier